MahmoudDiaa/MLTestTextRecognation/README.md

 # MLTestTextRecognation

-## an simple applcaiton use the MLKit to detect and get the text from images
+## An simple applcaiton use the MLKit to detect and get the text from images